w3c/svgwg/master/struct.md

 <h3 id="HTMLMetadataElements">HTML metadata elements</h3>

 <p>For user agents that support HTML, the following HTML elements (in
-the HTML namespace) must be supported in SVG documents:</p>
+the HTML namespace) must be supported in SVG documents:

 <ul>
   <li>the <a class="html" href="https://html.spec.whatwg.org/multipage/semantics.html#the-base-element"><code>base</code></a> element</li>